jorendorff/talks/blame/blame.md

     Rust rules out dozens of common C++ bugs.
 This is a big deal for us.

 So.
 This is our toolkit, and you can use these tools too.
+You don't want all this stuff on every project;
+this is a pretty expensive investment we've made.
+My point is that there are many opportunities to invest.

 ## Conclusion